imjihuan/fuego/docs/rst_src/Glossary.rst

 ``device under test``

   In test terminology, this refers to the item being tested.
-  In Fuego, this may also be called the ''Device'', ''target'', or ''node''.
+  In Fuego, this may also be called the ''Device'', ''board'', ''node'', or ``target``

 ``distribution``